Il Sogno (song): Music video

 "Il Sogno" music video was released on 7 April 2021.
-It visualizes Isyana's dreams that are mentioned on the lyrics; CNN Indonesia points out how Himalaya Mountains appears during the line "climbing to the top of Himalaya" and the camera movement through a cloudy sky towards the moon during the line "blinded by a mist under the moonlight".
+It visualizes Isyana's dreams that are mentioned on the lyrics; CNN Indonesia points out how Himalaya Mountains appears during the line "climbing to the top of Himalaya" and the camera movement through a cloudy sky towards the Moon during the line "blinded by a mist under the moonlight".
 They also describes how the scene during the transition from opera to rock music "moves following the beat of the piano, drum and guitar instruments."
 The animation for the video was done by Motionbeast studio.

 For their work on this music video, Motionbeast was nominated for Best Music Video in 24th Anugerah Musik Indonesia.
-In the tenth Maya Awards, "Il Sogno" won an award for Chosen Music Video Clip.
+At the 2021 Maya Awards, "Il Sogno" won an award for Best Music Video.

 Collaboration with Deadsquad

-On 23 March 2021, Isyana announced in her Instagram account that she will be collaborating with Indonesian death metal band Deadsquad on "Il Sogno".
+On 23 March 2021, Sarasvati announced in her Instagram account that she will be collaborating with Indonesian death metal band Deadsquad on "Il Sogno".
 This collaboration was first performed live on I Don't Give a Fest concert on 10 April 2021.
 In this performance, the song was accompanied by screaming from Deadsquad then-vocalist, Daniel Mardhany.

 "Il Sogno" was further rearranged until it was released as a new single on 27 December 2021.
-In the single version, the guttural growls are done by Agustinus Widi, who had replaced Mardhany as Deadsquad's vocalist at that point, and it has tremolo riffs arranged by Isyana and Deadsquad guitarist Stevie Item.
-The music video for the new single was released on Isyana's YouTube channel on 27 January 2022.
+In the single version, the guttural growls are done by Agustinus Widi, who had replaced Mardhany as Deadsquad's vocalist at that point, and it has tremolo riffs arranged by Sarasvati and Deadsquad guitarist Stevie Item.
+The music video for the new single was released on Sarasvati's YouTube channel on 27 January 2022.
 In 25th Anugerah Musik Indonesia, this metal arrangement won Best Metal Solo Artist/Group/Collaboration category.

+Use in media

+"Il Sogno" was used as part of the soundtrack of the film Teka-teki Tika which was released in December 2021.
+It was also used by Free Fire as the theme song of their Free Fire Indonesia Masters 2022 Spring competition.